 It’s important to note that the judge determines whether you have committed an act of violence and issue an FRO without a jury hearing the case.
-If you’ve been served with a TRO, you should contact a domestic violence attorney as soon as possible because your rights are at stake.
+If you’ve been served with a TRO, you should contact a New Jersey domestic violence attorney as soon as possible because your rights are at stake.
 FROs can impose the following restrictions:

 - Restricted or loss of custody and visitation of your children